31 Beautiful Flowers That Will Bloom All Season Long

 Anise Hyssop grows in seedlings and blooms from May until frost.

-Also known as “Blue Fortune,” this long-blooming plant has exquisite purple-blue flowers that give off a minty fragrance.
-The flowers grow vertically on long stalks and are attractive to bees, hummingbirds, butterflies, and birds.
+Also known as “Blue Fortune,” this long-blooming plant features exquisite purple-blue flowers that give off a pleasant minty fragrance.
+The flowers grow vertically on tall stalks and are highly attractive to bees, hummingbirds, butterflies, and birds.

-The plant is part of the mint family, and so the leaves may be used in tea.
-Great flowers to cut and display and great to plant in bulk along borders and fences to add height and interest to your garden.
+As a member of the mint family, the leaves can be used to make tea.
+These blooms are great for cutting and displaying, and the plants make a striking addition when planted in bulk along borders or fences to add height and interest to your garden.

 Begonia